-Helping women get more engaged in planning for the financial realities of retirement is something near and dear to my heart…and to several other advocates in the financial industry.
-I was honored to be invited to participate in an all-female, live webcast in mid-January with six other champions for women’s financial wellness.
+Helping women engage more in planning for the financial realities of retirement is something near and dear to my heart.
+And to several other advocates in the financial industry.
+I was honored to participate in an all-female, live webcast with six other champions for women’s financial wellness.
 Our topic: Become Financially Fearless!

 A Woman Leads the Way

-Here’s the brief background: Sandy Chaikin has an interesting backstory about her financial journey –from having money, to losing a large chunk of her assets, to owning her investments.
+Here’s the brief background.
+Sandy Chaikin has an interesting backstory about her financial journey.
+It starts with having money, to losing a large chunk of her assets, to owning her investments.
 (You’ll have to wait till the March blog to read all about it!)
-As a result of her rude financial awakening, she founded a company that makes investing more approachable and time efficient for women.
+As a result of her rude financial awakening, she founded a company.
+One that makes investing more approachable and time efficient for women.
 Of course, men will find Chaikin Analytics great as well.

-It was Sandy’s idea to get a number of women “champions” together to present a live web event to become financially fearless.
-Hundreds of women and some men joined us on January 14th for a three-and-a-half hour event that featured “the Fearless Seven”.
+It was Sandy’s idea to get a number of women “champions” together to present a live web event.
+Our goal was to help women become financially fearless.
+Hundreds of women and some men joined us on January 14th.
+It was a three-and-a-half hour event that featured “the Fearless Seven”.
 Each of the presenters offered unique stories for why they are so unwavering about getting women in the game of finance for their own well-being and benefit.
 Furthermore, each person is passionate about helping women avoid some of the common mistakes we’ve all made.

 Details to Become Financially Fearless